Gindie: Education

 Camp Fairbairn Outdoor Education Centre is an Outdoor and Environmental Education Centre at Fairbairn Dam (23.6645°S 148.0920°E).
 It has a principal, 3 teachers and 3 non-teaching staff.
 It offers basic residential accommodation and outdoor programs for students from Prep to Year 12.

-There is no secondary school in Gindie.
-The nearest secondary school is Emerald State High School in neighbouring Emerald to the north.
+There is are no secondary schools in Gindie.
+The nearest government secondary school is Emerald State High School in neighbouring Emerald to the north.